-Getting a total landed cost may seem overwhelming; it doesn’t need to be.
-In fact, calculating a landed cost can be simple as long as you understand your products and the tools you are using to calculate a total landed cost.
+Getting a total landed cost may seem overwhelming, but it does not need to be.
+In fact, calculating a landed cost can be simple, as long as you understand your products and the tools you are using to calculate a total landed cost.

-Perhaps the most important item to understand about landed cost is that duty and tax is not a landed cost.
-A total landed cost is made up of much more than duty and taxes.
-Zonos™ total landed cost calculation includes duty and tax as well as any other charges that might be incurred, depending on the shipping carrier and service level used.
+Perhaps the most important thing to know about landed cost is that it is more than just duty and taxes.
+Zonos’™ total landed cost calculation includes duty and taxes as well as any other charges that might be incurred, depending on the shipping carrier and service level used.

 What makes up a total landed cost?

 Each country taxes differently.
 Some countries have a general consumption tax typically referred to as VAT (Value Added Tax) but also as GST (Goods and Services Tax).
-Australia and Canada both have GST, plus Canada also has HST, PST or QST depending on the province.
-Even VAT and GST can calculate differently depending on the destination.
-For example, into the EU, VAT is calculated on the entire order total, including VAT on shipping costs and duty costs.
-Zonos will calculate the appropriate tax rate, by country, including when de minimis value affects the calculation.
-Some destinations like Hong Kong do not have taxes applied to their imports.
+Australia and Canada both have GST; Canada also has HST, PST or QST, depending on the province.
+Even VAT and GST can be calculated differently, depending on the destination.
+For example, in the EU, VAT is calculated on the entire order total, including VAT on shipping costs and duty costs.
+Zonos will calculate the appropriate tax rate by country, including when de minimis value affects the calculation.
+Some destinations, e.g. Hong Kong, do not have taxes applied to their imports.

 Duty is a type of tax typically determined by the HS code for the imported item.
-Zonos will dynamically assign your items an HS code in the Zonos Checkout or Zonos API.
+Zonos will dynamically assign your items an HS code in the Zonos Checkout or [Zonos API].
 In many cases, eCommerce orders will incur taxes but not duty.
 One example would be imports under the de minimis duty to the EU but not under the de minimis VAT.
-Another example would be an item that gets preferential treatment on duty because the item is manufactured in a country where a free trade agreement (e.g., NAFTA) is in place with the destination country.
+Another example would be an item that receives preferential treatment on duty, because the item is manufactured in a country where a free trade agreement (e.g., NAFTA) is in place with the destination country.

 to-may-toe or tomato